booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 * I *want* to like ROM
     * But I find it too complex and confusing
-    * I couldn't actually get things set up right to test the code I just showed you
+    * I couldn't actually get things set up right to run the code I showed
-* TODO: Show diagram from https://rom-rb.org/4.0/learn/getting-started/core-concepts/

 ---